 Forklift operation has been classed as high risk work since 1 September 2010.
-To undertake this work you need a Licence to Perform High Risk Work unless you have valid certificates issued before 1 September 2010.
+To undertake this work you need a Licence to Perform High Risk Work.

 To get a new qualification in forklift operation you must undertake appropriate training and be assessed as competent by an Assessor who is accredited with SafeWork SA (PDF 45kb).
 For further details see Getting a new licence or adding a class.

 - Forklift truck (Class LF) - covers the operation of a powered industrial truck equipped with a mast and an elevating load carriage to which is attached a pair of forkarms or other attachment.